zwarren/morse-apmrover-sim/README.md

 To check it's working, on the MAVProxy map window, right click and select "Fly to".
 You should see the car move on the map and also move in the MORSE window.

+There's a video of the startup and "Fly To" here: http://youtu.be/cBtWh9i94TI

 ## Manual Control

 The vehicle's throttle and steering can be set directly using the send-pwms.py in the scripts directory.
 The script must be provided two values in the range 1000 to 2000.
 The first value is the steering, the second is the throttle.